 KryptoKloud has built out its MSP offering using F-Secure technology and has even taken a lead on sharing what they’ve learned with other partners trying to do the same.

 F-Secure Elements has been designed specifically to support partners with building out an MSP offering.
 It is our all-in-one cyber security platform that lets partners build and manage services more efficiently, by putting everything into a single console.

 At a time when most sectors are struggling with disrupted operations and an increasing volume of incoming cyberattacks, the public sector has more challenges than most.
 On the central government level, there has been a global increase in nation-state attacks such as the SolarWinds hack that struck multiple US agencies and contractors.

-At local scale, authorities are reportedly being bombarded with up to 800 attacks a day, with a particular increase on ransomware attacks aiming to coerce payments out of councils by crippling their services.
+Locally, authorities are reportedly being bombarded with up to 800 attacks a day, with a particular increase in ransomware attacks aiming to coerce payments out of councils by crippling their services.
 Several local authorities have fallen victim over the last year, with a particularly high-profile attack on Redcar and Cleveland Borough Council costing more than £10m to resolve.

 These mounting threats mean that public sector bodies present an ideal opportunity for managed security service providers, particularly those that can forge a strong strategic relationship and help optimise their defences with a limited budget.

 Indeed, research has found there has been an increase in government cybersecurity contracts.
 This aligns with F-Secure’s findings that 81 percent of organisations are planning to increase their security budgets in the next 12 months.
 Public sector bodies preparing their security budgets for the coming year should be considering the value of taking third party service providers alongside inhouse investments.